edycoleee/silmiafin/README.md

 Lakukan setelah firebase init

+Now you will enter the firebase tools shell and will be asked a few questions :

-- Are you ready to proceed ? press ‘y’ (Yes)
+Are you ready to proceed ? press ‘y’ (Yes)
-- Which Firebase features do you want to set up for this directory?
-  (From the options come to the option
-  “Hosting: Configure files for Firebase Hosting”.
+Which Firebase features do you want to set up for this directory?
+(From the options come to the option “Hosting: Configure files for Firebase Hosting”.
 Now press ‘space bar’.
 You will see the option is marked with a star mark (\*).
 Now press ‘Enter’.
 Now you may be asked for set up Github Action deploys, complete them.
-- Project Setup : You have to choose the project of your firebase.
+Project Setup : You have to choose the project of your firebase.
 Choose your project.
-- Hosting Setup : (Here is one important part)
+Hosting Setup : (Here is one important part)
+You will be asked to set your public directory?
+It may be suggesting “public” but don’t select it.
+As you are using Vite, you have to write “dist” (this will be created after building our project, which consists another index.html)

+Then comes the following set of questions,

-- Configure as a single-page app (rewrite all urls to /index.html)?
-(Yes)
-- Set up automatic builds and deploys with GitHub?
-(No)
-- Optional, if you have already done npm run build then you must already have the index.html file then you will be asked : File dist/index.html already exists.
+Configure as a single-page app (rewrite all urls to /index.html)?
+(Yes) Set up automatic builds and deploys with GitHub?
+(No) Optional, if you have already done npm run build then you must already have the index.html file then you will be asked : File dist/index.html already exists.
 Overwrite?
 (Yes)

 Untuk deploy ke hosting > ONLINE
 Lakukan perintah di Terminal